F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/waf/existing_stack/readme.md

   - This template requires service principal.
 See the [Service Principal Setup section](#service-principal-authentication) for details.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
   - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
+  - After deploying the template, you must see [this section](#backup-big-ip-configuration-for-cluster-recovery) to create and store a backup of your BIG-IP configuration.
   - **Important**: After the template successfully deploys, you must log into one of the BIG-IP VEs to modify the Application Security Synchronization settings.
 Log in to the BIG-IP VE, and then click **Security > Options > Synchronization > Application Security Synchronization**.
 From the **Device Group** list, select **Sync**, and then click **Save**.
 This ensures any changes to the ASM security policy are synchronized to other devices in the cluster.